Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Method

-To learn the time alignment between phonetic and intermediate acoustic features without using an external aligner, we adopt a likelihood-based method \cite{Kim2020GlowTTSAG,Badlani2021OneTA}.
-That is, we maximize the log-likelihood of monotonic alignments from a probability matrix calculated by the $L2$-distance between two encoded features with different time scales.
+To learn the time alignment between the phoneme and mel-spectrogram without using an external aligner, we adopt a likelihood-based internal aligner \cite{kim2020glow,badlani2022one}.
+As specified in \cite{badlani2022one}, we maximize the likelihood of monotonic alignments from a probability matrix calculated by the $L2$-distance between two encoded features.
 Then, phoneme durations (binary matrix) are obtained by selecting the most probable path from the probability matrix.
 The gap between the two matrices is reduced by minimizing their KL-divergence.

-Our proposed aligner utilizes the phoneme-scale embeddings $h_{ph}$ + $h_{pr}$ for the phonetic features and the mel-spectrogram for the acoustic features.
-Since $h_{pr}$ contains local acoustic information mapped into phoneme-level by a formerly applied attention module, it becomes much easier for the aligner to learn the time relationship between two features than when using only $h_{ph}$.
-Following \cite{Ren2019FastSpeechFR}, we jointly train the duration predictor which accepts the phonetic embedding $h_{ph}$ with a stop gradient.
-We show that the accuracy of our text-to-acoustic feature alignment increases when we use our proposed prosody embedding as a condition, which also improves the accuracy of the duration predictor.
+The proposed aligner utilizes the joint embeddings $h_{ph}$ + $h_{pr}$ for the phonetic feature and the mel-spectrogram for the acoustic feature.
+Since $h_{pr}$ itself contains local acoustic information mapped into the phoneme-level by a previously applied attention module, learning the alignment becomes much easier for the aligner than only using $h_{ph}$.
+Following \cite{ren2020fastspeech}, we jointly train the duration predictor, which accepts the phonetic embedding $h_{ph}$ with a stop gradient.
+As a result, the proposed aligner increases the accuracy of alignment, enabling the duration predictor to estimate more accurate durations.